AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 **Note that Rotation is stored in fixed math format where 4096 is 360 degrees**
 ### Build
-> cd into the directory and type make
+> cd MOHLevelViewer && make
 ### Usage
 > ./MOHLevelViewer <MOH Game Directory> MissionNumber LevelNumber
 ## RSC Files